Oil falls below $90 as markets shuffle back from supply jitters

 Both countries will review their decisions monthly to consider deepening cuts or raising output, depending on market conditions.

-Research company IIR Energy said on Wednesday it expects U.S. oil refiners to increase available refining capacity by 274,000 bpd for the week ending September 8.
+Research company IIR Energy said on Wednesday it expects US oil refiners to increase available refining capacity by 274,000 bpd for the week ending Sept.
+8.

 Comments